luschool/Extra-Credit/README.md

-# schlabs
+# Trials
-Labs for class

-#Git Virtual Box Test

-#Edited Repository name and updated on local machine.
+One location for documentation dumps and fun trials.